bmeshun-star/aws-multi-env-cloudformation/README.md

 **Resolution:**

-**Analysis:** Analyzed the CloudFormation event logs to identify the "Likely root cause."
+**Analysis:** Analysed the CloudFormation event logs to identify the "Likely root cause."
 **Cleanup:** Deleted the failed stack to clear the resource state.
-**Refactoring:** Updated the YAML logic to standardize on `t2.micro` while maintaining the advanced networking logic.
+**Refactoring:** Updated the YAML logic to standardise on `t2.micro` while maintaining the advanced networking logic.
 **Validation:** Successfully redeployed, proving the ability to debug and iterate on IaC templates.